arogi/arogi-demos/docker-instructions.md

  2. Type: `docker ps -a`
     to see a list of all local docker containers.
 Note the name it gives as a label.
 It often is something like: `silly_tonsils`

- 3. To stop Docker, type: `docker stop container_name`.
-Note: You can restart again if you like with `docker start docker_name`
+ 3. To stop Docker, type: `docker stop container_name`

  4. To remove the container, type: `docker rm container_name`